St. George's University School of Medicine: Admissions

 The average undergraduate G.P.A. of accepted students is 3.4 and the average MCAT score is 26, compared with 3.69 and 31 respectively in the United States.
 The medical students at St. George's come from many universities in the United States and around the world.
+The MCAT has been scored on a 472-528 scale since 2015.

 The New York Times refers to St. George's as a "second chance" medical school, because many of the students attend after they are unable to gain acceptance to a US medical school.
 Only 65% of students that enrolled in 2009 graduated within 4 years, although another 20% graduated after 5 years.

 Academics

 While traditional US-based medical schools do not pay hospitals to accept their students for clinical rotations, St. George's has signed a contract to pay more than $100 million to hospitals to accept their students.

 Because of its large student body, SGU is the top provider of doctors into first-year US residencies for the last eight years with more than 935 placements in 2018.
-SGU is the international school with the greatest amount of licensed physicians in the United States per the 2108 FSMB Survey with 10,791 licensed physicians.
+SGU is the international school with the greatest amount of licensed physicians in the United States per the 2018 FSMB Survey with 10,791 licensed physicians.
 While two-thirds of its students are US citizens, its student body and faculty represent over 140 countries, and its graduates practice in more than 50 countries worldwide.
 As part of its focus on a global curriculum, students in the Keith B. Taylor Scholars Program pathway, or the traditional pathway can take medical electives in Prague, Thailand, India, Honduras, Kenya and Sweden, as well as health practica throughout parts of Africa, Asia, Europe, and the Americas, while also completing years three and four of medical school in the United States, the UK or Canada.

 As of 2015, tuition at St. George's medical school cost more than $250,000.